 When you walk into any gym, you could see a number of people queuing up behind the LAT PULLDOWN machine.
-What’s more to the fact is that most of the people are using attachment with different grips and varying widths for the pulldown movement, thinking that hitting it from different angles and styles, may activate the back muscles better, or it may also hit some muscles in the back which is getting missed with the other grips.
+What’s interesting are the different kind of attachments with different grips and varying widths, people are using for the pulldown movement, thinking that hitting it from different angles and styles, may activate the back muscles better, or it may also hit some muscles in the back which is getting missed with the other grips.

 So, we have generally the following bars being used:

-- Neutral grip bar (palms facing each other, close grip)
+- Close Neutral grip (palms facing each other, close grip)

-- Wide Neutral grip bar (palms facing each other, wide grip)
+- Wide Neutral grip (palms facing each other, wide grip)

 On top of this, there are guys doing the behind the neck pulldowns as well as the front pulldowns.

-- For the latissimus dorsi, wide anterior grip was better than the rest.
+- For the latissimus dorsi, wide anterior grip (wide pronated grip front pulldowns) was better than the rest.

-- For the long head of the triceps, wide anterior grip was better than the rest.
+- For the long head of the triceps, wide anterior grip (wide pronated grip front pulldowns) was better than the rest.

-- For posterior deltoid, all grips are similar, and all are better than wide posterior grip.
+- For posterior deltoid, all grips are similar, and all are better than wide posterior grip (wide pronated grip behind the neck pulldowns).

 - For the pectoralis major, all grips are similar, and all are better than wide posterior grip.